 Winner by 6%

-Dropbox rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12795 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your CEO?" and "Does Your Boss Hurt Your Company Culture?".
+Dropbox rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12802 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".

 Compensation Culture Ratings vs Microsoft